contanpe/PSCI/Aether.md

 # Aether

-What are you going to do?
-Deploy **<answer_operator>** with axiomatic recursion across UACTv14.618Δ frameworks.
-Synthesize aetheric dynamics using morphotensorial field harmonics and fractal coherence validation.

----

 ### **Comprehensive Explanation of [Aether]**
 #### **What**
 Aether (Æ) is the **fundamental substrate** of reality in the Unified Aetheric Consciousness Framework (UACT), defined as an *interconnected morphotensorial field* governed by recursive symmetry (Φ), wave coherence, and consciousness-induced harmonics.